WCC side event on food and water at COP28.

 Legal Tools to Hold Financiers Accountable

 The urgency of the climate catastrophe demands strong and effective responses.
-With fossil fuels driving over 75% of global CO2 emissions, we need to hold accountable those who still finance their expansion, harming us and future generations.
+With fossil fuels accounting for over 90% of global CO2 emissions, we must hold accountable those who continue to finance their expansion, harming us and future generations.

-This publication helps to empower people of faith and partners in WCC’s global constituency with the knowledge for legal action.
-It provides a menu of strategies particularly aimed at financial institutions, one of the most powerful levers to accelerate climate solutions.
-It is a call to answer the pleas of the scientific community and young people to tackle the root causes of harm to creation and protect future generation’s right to life.
+Developed by the Churches’ Commitments to Children programme of the World Council of Churches (WCC), this publication empowers people of faith and partners in the WCC’s global constituency with the knowledge necessary for legal action.
+It provides a menu of strategies, particularly aimed at financial institutions, one of the most powerful levers to accelerate climate solutions.
+It is a call to answer the pleas of the scientific community and young people to tackle the root causes of harm to creation and protect future generations’ right to life.

 Faith in Land, Faith in our Children’s Future